wp-plugins/wp-advanced-importer/Readme.txt

 A better advanced for wordpress importer with better image handling, migration and user experience.

 == Description ==

+Much improved importer with features that are not available in wordpress importer.
+Users can select from various options selective post type import, attribute mapping to skip any attributes, user mapping, media handling etc.

 Are you looking a better advanced for the wordpress importer to migrate your wordpress site or data without much pain.
 Then WP Advanced Importer is a good solution for you.
 This plugin is made keeping all wordpress lovers starting from newbies, developers, web masters and bloggers.